 Working out what works

 Most colleges will be doing an element of this to a greater or lesser extent, it’s now about reviewing what is working, canning what is not and assessing the wide, open future of your college’s marketing plans… I’ll see you all over on snapchat with a floral head-dress, and leave the last word to Joe Chetcuti, “stand up for something and do it differently to the competition.
 Do this consistently over time with signature activity and in an authentic way to build your brand an unassailable competitive advantage.”

-Thanks to Joe and Cailean for their contribution to this topic at the Capita FE National Conference.
-Read more from Cailean Carvalho and Joe Chetcuti in FE News.
+Thanks to Joe Chetcuti and Cailean Carvalho for their contribution to this topic at the UNIT-e National Conference.